nedlom/first-blog/_posts/2021-06-09-portfolio_project_1_cli_data_gem.markdown

 end
 ```

-`scrape_books` is the only method defined in the Scraper class.
-It's job is to pass the webpage's HTML to Nokogiri's `Nokogiri::HTML` method which creates a Nokogiri object that we can call `css` on to extract data.
+`scrape_books`, the only method defined in the Scraper class, passes the webpage's HTML to `Nokogiri::HTML` which creates a Nokogiri object that we can call `css` on to extract data.
 It then iterates over a NodeSet and uses the `css` method to grab the

 It passes that data to the Book class where a new instance is created and stored in array.